-Heat milk to 72°F over low heat, stirring frequently.
+Heat milk slowly to 72°F over low heat, stirring frequently.

-Add the diluted rennet, pouring it in through the holes of your cheese spoon and into the milk.
-Stir the rennet in well for 1 full minute, using an up-an-down motion, mix the rennet in thoroughly.
+Add diluted rennet, pouring it in through the holes of a perforated spoon and into the milk.
+Using an up-an-down motion, mix the rennet in thoroughly.

-Gradually begin heating the curds and whey by only 3 degrees every 5 minutes until the temperature has reached 90°F. Then, increase the temperature by only 1 degree every minute until the temperature reaches 102°F. Cook the curds at this temperature for half an hour, until they are firm.
+Gradually begin heating the curds and whey by only 3°F every 5 minutes, until the temperature has reached 90°F. Then, increase the temperature by only 1 degree every minute until the temperature reaches 102°F. Cook the curds at this temperature for 30 minutes, until curds are firm.
 Stir sparingly during this cooking time.

-Allow the curds settle undisturbed for 5 minutes at 102°F, then pour off the whey.
-Line a colander with clean cheesecloth and pour the curds into it.
-Let them drain in the colander for several minutes.
+Allow the curds to settle undisturbed for 5 minutes at 102°F. Line a colander with clean cheesecloth and pour the curds into it.
+Let the whey drain in the colander for several minutes.

 Rinse the bag of curds in a bowl of very cold water to cool them, then allow them to drain again for several more minutes.

-Will store in a refrigerator for up to 2 weeks if kept tightly covered.
+Store in a refrigerator for up to 2 weeks, tightly covered.